Hot New Trends in Paint Technology and Innovation

 Antimicrobial Paints for Healthier Homes

-New antimicrobial paints are revolutionizing home health.
-These paints contain additives like silver ions or quarternary ammonium compounds that actually kill bacteria, mold, and other microbes on the painted surface.
+Antimicrobial paints are transforming the way we think about healthy living spaces.
+Infused with additives like silver ions or quaternary ammonium compounds, these paints actively kill bacteria, mold, and other microbes on painted surfaces.

-Major paint brands now offer antimicrobial versions of popular paint types like interior eggshell, satin and semi-gloss.
-Prices are comparable to premium latex paints.
-For the best results, apply two coats of antimicrobial paint and consider using a compatible primer.
+Studies suggest antimicrobial coatings can even reduce allergy and asthma symptoms.
+Many top brands now offer antimicrobial versions of popular finishes—eggshell, satin, and semi-gloss—at prices similar to premium latex paints.
+For best results, apply two coats and pair with a compatible primer.

-• Scrubbable paints that can withstand frequent cleaning and washing.
-Great for kitchens, bathrooms, and kid's rooms.
+- Scrubbable paints that withstand frequent cleaning—perfect for kitchens, bathrooms, and children’s rooms.

 Smart Paints and Interactive Surfaces